Pilgrimage of the Word

 Neighbourhood Pilgrimage - In which you use your immediate locality

-Wayfaring Pilgrimage - In which you explore much further afield
+Wayfaring Pilgrimage - In which you explore further afield

-Pilgrimage of the Word may be practiced in one settled position as there is no need to travel to a specific location to meet with God; the Virtual Pilgrimage option gives guidance on how to do this.
+Pilgrimage of the Word may be practiced in one settled position as there is no need to travel to a specific location to meet with God; this page on the virtual pilgrimage option provides more guidance.
 Alternatively, it may be helpful to go on a spiritual journey in the form of an actual, physical, pilgrimage which is covered by the other options.
 Click here to see all four options.